zhuorantan/teslausb/README.md

 * The Pi can automatically repair filesystem corruption produced by the Tesla's current failure to properly dismount the USB drives before cutting power to the USB ports.

 Archiving the clips can take from seconds to hours depending on how many clips you've saved and how strong the WiFi signal is in your Tesla.
 If you find that the clips aren't getting completely transferred before the car powers down after you park or before you leave you can use the Tesla app to turn on the Climate control.
 This will send power to the Raspberry Pi, allowing it to complete the archival operation.

+Alternatively, you can provide your Tesla account credentials and VIN in TeslaUSB's settings, which will allow it to use the [Tesla API](https://tesla-api.timdorr.com) to keep the car awake while the files transfer.
+Instructions are available in the [one step setup instructions](https://github.com/marcone/teslausb/blob/main-dev/doc/OneStepSetup.md)

 ## Contributing
 You're welcome to contribute to this repo by submitting pull requests and creating issues.